dolbyio-samples/comms-app-web-angular-video-chat/README.md

 # How to Use Dolby.io Video Conferencing with Angular

-This repo contains code samples for recording audio on Android devices using the Dolby.io APIs.
-It includes examples of different audio recording scenarios such as recording with noise suppression and recording in stereo.
+This repository contains code sample code for building a video conferencing application using Angular and Dolby.io Communications API.
+It features screen sharing, chat, and participant management.

 # Overview
 Following the instructions of <a href = "https://dolby.io/blog/how-to-use-dolby-io-video-conferencing-with-angular/"> How to Use Video Conferencing with Angular </a>, this tutorial is a step-by-step guide on how to integrate Dolby.io video conferencing with Angular web applications.
 It covers everything from setting up a development environment to implementing video conferencing functionality using the Dolby.io API.

 # Requirements
-After cloning this project, open it in Android Studio to test and experiment with different configurations.
-You'll likely need a physical device, as the emulator can't record audio.
+There are several requirements to follow along with this tutorial:
+ - Node.js and npm must be installed on your machine.
+ - Angular CLI must be installed to generate and run the Angular app.
+ - Any modern web browser to run and test the application

 # Getting Started
 As part of enabling Dolby.io's audio processing capabilities, you would need to sign up for a <a href="https://dashboard.dolby.io/signup/"> Dolby.io account.</a> You receive 50GBs to start out for free, which should help you get started with this project.

-Make sure you have your <a href="https://dolby.io/developers/media-processing/quick-start/analyzing-media#1-get-your-api-key"> API key ready </a> and Android Studio installed on your computer.
-This project will also require a physical Android device or an emulator to run the app.
+Once inside the dashboard, make sure you create an app to acquire the API key and secret token.
+For more information on how to navigate the dashboard, <a href="https://docs.dolby.io/communications-apis/docs/overview-developer-tools"> read here. </a>

 # Report a Bug
 In the case any bugs occur, report it using Github issues, and we will see to it.